 101 or more £26.00

-Mixed use - Where premises are used for both business and private purposes, instead of making the standard deduction outlined above, the business can make a deduction for the non-business use.
+Some businesses use their business premises as their home, for example, hotels and guesthouses.
+Where a premise is used for both business and private use, the business owner may, instead of making the standard deduction outlined above, make a deduction for the non-business use.
 The allowable deduction will therefore be the amount of the expenses incurred, less the non-business use amount.
 The non-business use amount is the sum of the applicable amounts (see below) for each month, or part of a month, falling within the period in question (usually the tax year).
 The applicable amounts are as follows:

 Number of relevant occupants Applicable amount

 A relevant occupant is someone who occupies the premises as a home, or someone who stays at the premises otherwise than in the course of the trade.

 Example - Sandy runs a guesthouse and also lives there all year round with her husband.
 Her overall business expenses are £10,000.
 She can claim a flat rate deduction for private use as follows: